Mexican Fire Cracker flowers

 Features & Attributes

 Mexican Fire Cracker features unusual spikes of red tubular flowers with yellow tips rising above the foliage from mid spring to early summer.
-Its attractive succulent oval leaves emerge bluish-green, turning silver in color throughout the year.
+Its attractive succulent oval leaves emerge grayish green, turning silver in color throughout the year.

 This is a dense herbaceous evergreen houseplant with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other indoor plants with less refined foliage.
 This plant should not require much pruning, except when necessary to keep it looking its best.